strata-org/Strata-Generators/docs/github-issues/03b-non-terminating-real-prints-as-zero.md

 ## Summary

-`Core.formatProgram` prints a real literal whose denominator is not a product of 2s and 5s (e.g. `1/3`) as `0.0`.
-The printed term has a **different value** from the original — a soundness bug, not merely an unparseable output.
-Triggered purely by the printer — no parse step needed.
+In Strata Core, the `real` type is represented using Lean `rat`s (rational numbers), but printed as decimals using `Decimal.FromRat`.
+For rational numbers whose decimal representation is nonterminating (e.g. `1/3` is `0.333...`), `Decimal.fromRat` returns `None,` and the pretty-printer prints `0.0` instead (the default decimal value), so `1/3` is rendered as the string `"0.0"` instead, a different value.

+This bug was found via property-based testing using a generator for random well-typed Strata Core functions.

 ## Reproduce (self-contained)

-Paste into `Repro.lean` and run `lake env lean Repro.lean`.
-Uses only Strata functions.
+To reproduce, paste the following into a new file `Repro.lean` and run `lake env lean Repro.lean`.
+The following example uses only Strata functions.

 ```lean
 import Strata.Languages.Core.DDMTransform.ASTtoCST